Atharva-Phatak/Is-That-A-Melanoma/README.md

-# Is That A Melanoma
- Using deep learning to classify skin lesions
+# Is that A Melanoma ?
+Using deep learning to classify skin lesions.